OpenVisualCloud/Media-Communications-Mesh/docs/SDK_API_Definition.md

 }
 ```

-The following examples show optional parts of JSON configuration that can be used
+The following examples show optional parts of the JSON configuration that can be used
 to setup various connection and payload options.
+The examples correspond to the main
+(`.`) level of the JSON document.

 ### Configure connection – Multipoint Group
 ```json